-— Dr. John Cole made an interesting update to his “looking for PRP volunteers” thread (NO LONGER THERE AS OF 2016) on the Bald Truth Forums.
-In his own words, he is trying out the following PRP activation formulations (he seems to prefer calcium gluconate over calcium chloride):
+— Dr. John Cole made an interesting update to his “looking for PRP volunteers” thread (since removed) on the Bald Truth Forums.
+He is trying out the following PRP activation formulations (he seems to prefer calcium gluconate over calcium chloride):

 “1.
 PRP plus calcium gluconate (CG) Vs. PRP plus CG plus recothrombin